-The acrosomal reaction is the process of two sex gametes, known as the egg cell and the sperm cell, fusing together, causing fertilization.
+The acrosomal reaction is the process of the egg and sperm cells fusing together during fertilization.
 Acrosomal reactions are an essential step of conception, and any abnormality can prevent fertilization and cause infertility.

 FertilitySmarts explains Acrosome Reaction

 In some cases, the acrosomal reaction cannot occur, preventing fertilization from occurring.
-When the prevention is caused by health factors off the egg or sperm, it can lead to infertility.
+When the prevention is caused by health factors of the egg or sperm, it can lead to infertility.

 Complications of the acrosomal reaction include: